 The Transparency Act

+Transparency in the supply chain remains a priority.
+Our assessments cover geographic risk, industry-specific risk, and risk related to human rights, corruption, and working conditions, as well as the collection and verification of suppliers' own policies.
+We continue to prioritize suppliers with controlled production chains, long-term partnerships, and transparent reporting.
 We note with concern that the global outlook is moving in a negative direction, with increased pressure on human rights in many parts of the world.
-Our internal risk index, which draws on several reputable international reports—including the Universal Human Rights Index (UHRI), the ITUC Global Rights Index, the Corruption Perceptions Index, the Good Country Index, the WJP Rule of Law Index, and Freedom in the World—indicates a rising risk of human rights violations across several regions.
-While this index forms an important foundation, our risk assessments go far beyond this.
-It helps us identify specific areas and geographies where enhanced scrutiny is required, guiding us in determining what to pay particular attention to when evaluating suppliers with different geographic backgrounds.
+Our internal risk index, which draws on several reputable international reports - among others the Universal Human Rights Index (UHRI), the ITUC Global Rights Index, the Corruption Perceptions Index, the Good Country Index, the WJP Rule of Law Index, and Freedom in the World - indicates a rising risk of human rights violations across several regions.
+While this index forms an important foundation, our risk assessments go beyond it, helping us identify where enhanced scrutiny is required.

 At the same time, we see positive developments.
 Access to public reporting from suppliers has improved, and it is increasingly common to find published statements on sustainability and human rights.
 However, there is still considerable room for improvement when it comes to full transparency and documented compliance throughout global supply chains.

+Solwr values lawful, ethical, and transparent operations, guided by a range of internal policies including anti-corruption and conflict of interest, information security and privacy, ethical conduct and competition law, professional management and contract handling, social responsibility and sustainability, and zero tolerance for human trafficking and exploitation.
+Ethical training is included in onboarding for all new employees, and we have established clear procedures and channels for whistleblowing.
 Our ESG (Environmental, Social, and Governance) strategy remains central to how we operate.
 It focuses on environmental sustainability, social responsibility, and ethical business conduct.
-We aim to be an attractive workplace that promotes diversity, openness, responsibility, and integrity.
-Our leaders are expected to lead by example and foster a culture where concerns can be raised and addressed.
+We aim to be an attractive workplace that promotes diversity, openness, responsibility, and integrity, and our leaders are expected to lead by example and foster a culture where concerns can be raised and addressed.

 Read the official statement for the companies here: (Norwegian)

-Redegjørelse åpenhetslov Solwr Software + Solwr Group 2025 (PDF)Redegjørelse åpenhetslov Solwr Robotics 2025 (PDF)For any questions or inquiries about The Transparency Act in Solwr, contact:
+Redegjørelse åpenhetslov Solwr Software + Solwr Group 2026 (PDF)Redegjørelse åpenhetslov Solwr Robotics 2026 (PDF)For any questions or inquiries about The Transparency Act in Solwr, contact:

 compliance@solwr.com